Youssra1999/Estimating-Ocean-Flows-with-Gaussian-Processes/README.md

 ## Results
 The project demonstrates the application of GPs in predicting ocean currents with high accuracy.
 Detailed results and visualizations are provided in the project notebook.

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.